 -

 Echo Chambers: Social media algorithms show us content that aligns with what we already believe.
-While it can feel reassuring to see opinions we agree with, this setup can limit our perspective and keep us in our bubbles.
+While seeing opinions we agree with can feel reassuring, it can limit our perspective and reinforce biases without ever challenging them.

 -

-Sensationalism: To capture attention, the media often exaggerates stories, using dramatic language and images.
-While it’s great for clicks, this tactic can leave us feeling more stressed, even manipulated.
+Sensationalism: To get our attention, the media often exaggerates stories, using dramatic language and images.
+This tactic can leave us feeling more stressed, even manipulated, and it’s all by design.

 -

-Repetition of Narratives: When we hear the same stories over and over, they start to feel like the only reality.
-This constant repetition can skew our understanding and shape how we see things.
+Repetition of Narratives: When we repeatedly hear the same stories, they feel like the only reality.
+This constant repetition skews our understanding and shapes how we see things.

 -